TritonDataCenter/rfd/rfd/0089/README.md

 of the chassis specific information, such as labels, etc. For the interim we're calling this the general device scheme, with the fmri (gd://).

+## New Topo Nodes

+We'd like to propose a few new topology nodes to fit into the existing tree.
+While these are focused for the moment on the hardware chassis tree, these should also work for other schemes.

+### Port

+We'd like to add a new item called a port.
+The port represents any kind of port on the system.
+For example, it could represent any of the following items:

+* A USB port on the chassis, motherboard, or an external card
+* A port on a NIC that could be used for a transceiver
+* A SATA port on the motherboard for a device

+The port should have the following `protocol` properties always set:

+* `resource`: The full FMRI of this entry.
+* `FRU`: The FRU should point to the parent device, when applicable.
+* `Label`: Set to a string identifier of the device when available.

+The port object should also have a `port` property group.
+The port property group should have the following fields:

+* `type`: A string which indicate what kind of port this device is for.
+Today, that would be one of `sff` and `usb`.

+Various types may have more information in an additional property group of the titled group.
+This group should be named as `%type-port`.
+When we're a bit further along with the USB efforts, we'll come back with a scheme for the `usb-port` property group.
+At this time, there is no plans for an sff specific property group.

+### Transceiver

+The transceiver entry is designed to represent a physical transceiver of some kind.
+At the moment this is being used for the SFF based transceivers that are talked about for NICs as discussed earlier.
+However, there is no reason that this couldn't be used for other kinds of transceivers, such as those used to connect JBODs, etc.

+The transceiver node should fill out the `protocol` group with the following information:

+* `resource`: The full fmri of this entry
+* `FRU`: The full fmri of this entry, assuming it is not an integrated component, in which case it should likely be a parent device and no `port` entry should be present.

+As most NICs do not have labels for the different transceivers and ports, we're not going to place one, though if one is available, then we should.

+The transceiver group should have a general property group `transceiver` which has two different properties at this time:

+* `type`: The type indicates a specific kind of transceiver and additional property groups that may be present.
+In this case, the type we'll use is called `sff`.

+* `usable`: A boolean which indicates whether or not the device can use this at a high-level.
+This is intended to account for cases where someone plugs a FC transceiver into an Ethernet device or explicit vendor blacklists that are in hardware.

+Transceivers with type `sff` whould have a property group `sff-transceiver`.
+The `sff-transceiver` property group should have the following properties:

+* `vendor`: The name of the transceiver vendor.
+If one is not available, then the string form of the OUI should be used.
+* `part-number`: The part number for this transceiver.
+* `revision`: The revision for this transceiver.
+* `serial-number`: The serial number for this transceiver.

+If the transceiver does not provide this information, then the property should be left out.

+### NIC Transeceiver Model

+A NIC transceiver would have a number of `port` nodes under the normal PCI device that represents the device.
+The number of ports would be based on the number of transceivers.
+If the transceiver is present, then we would enumerate a `transceiver` node under it.

 ## Impacted Repositories